 Your host city

-Many people migrate to Mumbai, which is why it is the most populated city in India.
+Mumbai is the financial capital of India, which is why it is also the most populated city in India.
 It is true that Mumbai takes care of the poorest people no one sleeps without having at least one meal a day.
 You will be treated like a king or queen in the city of Mumbai.